rafacarlossilver/worldcup/README.md

 ```
 python get_game_result.py
 ```

 Will return

 ```
 done
 ```

-At the initial you are generating a score.csv file with the scores of the teams
+At the initial you are generating a score.csv file with the scores and statistics of the teams

 ## Authors